tabularelf/CatspeakPlusPlus/README.md

 I have exposed this from Catspeak++ directly, so now anyone can use `params` and `params_count` within Catspeak!

 ## Will more features and optimisations come?
 Optimisations?
 Maybe.
 It really depends on whether it is worth my time or not.
 But in truth, I mainly intend on keeping compatibility with Catspeak v3.
-Outside of `exposeCompileTimeFunction` and exposure of `params`/`params_count`, no other feature<br>
-will be coming to Catspeak++ at this time.
+Outside of `exposeCompileTimeFunction` and exposure of `params`/`params_count`, no other feature will be coming to Catspeak++ at this time.